 INSTRUCTIONS

-- Add 2 tablespoons of canola oil to a large skillet over medium-high heat.
+Add canola oil to a large skillet over medium-high heat.
 Once the oil shimmers with heat, add the Brussels sprouts.

-- Add 1 teaspoon onion powder and ½ teaspoon smoked paprika and stir.
+Add onion powder and smoked paprika and stir.
 Let cook for an additional minute or two, stirring occasionally, so the heat has time to dissipate.

-- Remove from heat.
-Add 1 ½ tablespoons of apple cider vinegar and stir.
+Remove from heat.
+Add apple cider vinegar and stir.

-While dishes like green bean casserole and baked corn are (delicious!) go-to Thanksgiving vegetable sides for many, if you're looking for a less effortful side this year, put Simple Sauteed Brussels Sprouts on deck.
+While dishes like green bean casserole and baked corn are (delicious!) go-to Thanksgiving vegetable sides for many, if you're looking for a less effortful side this year, put these easy Sautéed Brussels Sprouts on deck.
+Especially if you give the Thanksgiving Brussels Sprouts variation a go (see below).

 Store any leftover sautéed Brussels sprouts in a lidded container in the refrigerator for up to 3 days.
 To reheat, quickly sauté in a pan over medium heat until warmed through.